Kanchenjunga Trek

 Answer: Absolutely.
 Nepal is a safe country to travel to for solo travelers; this trek is perfectly safe for solo female trekkers.
 We have been organizing the trek even for solo female travelers since its establishment.

-Question: What kind of accommodation can I expect on the Kanchenjunga summit view trek?
+Question: What kind of accommodation can I expect on the North/south Kanchenjunga summit view trek?

 Answer: We provide you tourist standard accommodation in Kathmandu and available local guest house accommodation during the trekking route.
-We do also provide tented accommodation while above Gunsa to the base camp section.
 However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent them while you are in Kathmandu.

 Question: What kind of food can I expect in Kanchenjunga Trekking?